Jakub-Czaderski/Cosmic-Piracy-Theory/readme_interactive.md

 # Technical Specification: Cosmological State Simulation Kernel (v33.0)

-This repository hosts the background-independent, multi-generational cosmological hybrid state engine (`multiverse_kernel.py`).
+This repository hosts a background-independent, multi-generational cosmological hybrid state engine.
 The programmatic backend strictly models the thermodynamic filters, mass-accretion channels, and geometric invariants derived in the primary framework manuscript.

 > ⚠️ **DISCLAIMER / RUNTIME NOTICE:** Please note that this simulation script operates as an active, cutting-edge numerical testbed for background-independent quantum gravity and cyclic manifolds.
 Due to the high complexity of fluid quantum-metrical parameters, non-linear multi-body kinetics, and multi-manifold synchronization loops, **the script is potentially faulty or subject to stochastic runtime anomalies.** It should be treated as an experimental environment for hypothesis testing.